19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Alchemy.md

 - As a general rule of thumb, effectively all (>99%) of the liquid in a potion must be consumed / coat the target in order for a 'critical mass' of liquid to bind the magical effect.
 	- Small tastes can give clues to the effect of a potion, without imbibing the full affect.

-- Thus, potions cannot be split / shared, unless of course they are AOE in which case everyone in the radius incurs the full effect.
+- Thus, potions cannot be split / shared, unless of course they are AOE in which case everyone in the AOE incurs the full effect.
 ## Buying and Selling
 By default, buying and selling potions is reserved for high ranking members of the arcane guild, or black market dealers.
 The referee ultimately decides the prices, and might give discounts for friendly factions that they party does a lot of favors for.
 Generally speaking, buy for double the creation cost and sell for half.
 Hard to fence, hard to get.
 ## Harvesting Ingredients